 We work closely with a leading online will services provider who can be as hands on or off as you need.
 They will ensure that your will fully represents your wishes.
-And, if you book a free, no obligation mortgage and insurance review with one of our friendly advisors, it will not cost you a penny!
+And, if you book a no obligation mortgage and insurance review with one of our friendly advisors.

 - Do I need a will?

 Whilst it is not a legal requirement to have a will, having one will ensure that your wishes are carried out, which is especially important if any of the following apply to you:

 – Own your own business.

 Why is a will important?

 Having a will is the best way to ensure that your plans are fulfilled.
 You can:

 – Name your beneficiaries, including family, friends, charities, organisations, or institution